Data Processing Agreement

 2.4 Customer Instructions and Restrictions on Processing.

 2.4.2.
-Aumni shall have rights to use Customer Personal Data solely (i) to the extent necessary to (a) perform its obligations under this Agreement; (b) operate, manage, test, maintain and enhance the Service including as part of its business operations; (c) to disclose aggregate statistics about the Service in a manner that prevents individual identification or reidentification of the Customer, Customer Data, any individual device, or individual person; and/or (d) protect the Service from a threat to the Service or Customer Personal Data; or (ii) if required by court order of a court or authorized governmental agency, provided that prior notice first be given to the Customer; (iii) as otherwise expressly authorized by the Customer.
+Aumni shall have rights to use Customer Personal Data solely (i) to the extent necessary to (a) perform its obligations under this Agreement; (b) operate, manage, test, maintain and enhance the Service including as part of its business operations; (c) to disclose aggregate statistics about the Service in a manner that prevents individual identification or reidentification of the Customer, Customer Data, any individual device, or individual person; and/or (d) protect the Service from a threat to the Service or Customer Personal Data; or (ii) if required by court order of a court or authorized governmental agency, provided that prior notice first be given to the Customer; (iii) as otherwise expressly authorized by the Customer or Data Protection Law.

 3. CUSTOMER’S OBLIGATIONS

-3.2 Customer shall, in its use of the Services, Process Personal Data in compliance with the requirements of Data Protection Laws, including any applicable industry standards and self-regulatory programs that are binding on Customer.
+3.2 Customer shall, in its use of the Services, Process Customer Personal Data in compliance with the requirements of Data Protection Laws, including any applicable industry standards and self-regulatory programs that are binding on Customer.
 Customer shall be responsible for complying with any notice and consent obligations under such Data Protection Laws.

 3.3 Customer understands and agrees that Customer is solely responsible for its own actions and activity in connection with the Customer Account and that Customer will keep its account passwords and login information confidential.